warthog618/go-gpiocdev/README.md

 The library targets Linux with support for the GPIO character device API.
 That generally means that **/dev/gpiochip0** exists.

-The Bias line options and Reconfigure method both require Linux v5.5 or later.
+The Bias line options and the Line.Reconfigure method both require Linux v5.5 or later.

-The caller must have access to the character device - **/dev/gpiochip0**.
+The caller must have access to the character device - typically **/dev/gpiochip0**.
 That is generally root unless you have changed the permissions of that device.